gelic-idealab/komodo-portal/.github/pull_request_template.md

 # How Has This Been Tested?

+_REPLACE ME: Page: Action to take -> Expected result.
+Example: user account page: press edit button -> should route you to account/edit_

-Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration
+_REPLACE ME: any relevant details for your test configuration_

 - [ ] Manual Test
 - [ ] Unit Test
 - [ ] Integration / End-to-End Test

 **Test Configuration**:
-* Browser vendor and version: e.g., Chrome Version 91.0.4472.164 (Official Build) (64-bit)
+* _REPLACE ME: Browser vendor and version: e.g., Chrome Version 91.0.4472.164 (Official Build) (64-bit)_

 # Checklist: